VideoAlchemy/TVToolkit/pulse-feedback/README.md

 ____________

 ####Overview:
-user's heartbeat affects graphics and lighting.
+Pulse Sensor and a micro controller team up to allow a user's heartbeat to affect projections and lighting

 ####Components:
 - Arduino